Vmlweb/MEAN-Angular/README.md

 Test files should be included in the `server` and `client` directories and use the `.test.ts, .test.js or .test.json` extensions.

 When testing a blank database will be used, see `server/tests/database.test.js` for populating it before each test.

+Server side test plans can be created in `config.js` and can then be executed using the `my_plan.test` command.

 ## Documentation